ocaml/v2.ocaml.org/site/learn/tutorials/data_types_and_matching.md

 We have already seen simple data types such as `int`, `float`, `string`, and `bool`.
 Let's recap the built-in compound data types we can use in OCaml to combine such values.
-First, we have lists which are ordered collections of any nuumber of elements of like type:
+First, we have lists which are ordered collections of any number of elements of like type:

 ```ocamltop
 [];;